webleon/ASUS-X299-Hackintosh/Personal EFI/README.md

 ![](/Personal%20EFI/Images/usbmapping.png)

 ## Changelog
+- Update to OpenCore 0.7.1-Dev (2021.07.01)
+    * Dev builds to support macOS Monterey.
+Also switched from CpuTscSync.kext to TSCAdjustReset.kext
 - Update to OpenCore 0.7.0 (2021.06.07)
     * Removed WEG from EFI since not needed, also removed ThunderboltEX 4
 - Update to OpenCore 0.6.9 (2021.05.03)